sk0919/General-Purpose-Java-Code/Java_9_features.md

 2. **Set**: `Set.of(...)`
 3. **Map**: `Map.of(...)`

+The methods `List.of()`, `Set.of()`, and `Map.of()` were introduced in Java 9.
+These are static factory methods that allow you to create immutable instances of collections (List, Set, Map) in a more concise and convenient way than was possible in earlier versions of Java.

 These methods take the elements as arguments and return an instance of the corresponding collection type.
 Let's explore each type:

 #### 1. List and Set